Tracks and rivers

 Napier and Hastings competed for the region’s main airport in the 1950s.
 The first airport had been built in Napier in 1932, on land raised by the 1931 earthquake.
 By the 1950s, when improvements were needed, Hastings was growing faster and its politicians argued that a new airport should be built at nearby Bridge Pā.
 A government committee decided in Napier’s favour because it already had an established airport.

-The Hawke’s Bay Airport at Napier hosts 24,000 aircraft movements and 456,000 passengers each year.
+Hawke’s Bay Airport at Napier hosted 23,500 aircraft movements and 750,000 passengers in the 2018/19 fiscal year.
 Aerodromes catering for smaller operators and pilot training are in Dannevirke, Pōrangahau, Bridge Pā, Waipukurau and Wairoa.